Dukeke/Resume/Infrastructure Engineer-Duchunpeng.md

 <br>a.
 Build a KV database called “eggroll”， this database is used for quickly updating large amount of data.
 This database solved real-time feature upddating in TB level.
 <br>b.
 Helping build the isolation offline infrastructure for Data Coperation among Duxiaoman and Baidu.
 <br>c.
 Build a virtual Storage middleware DGS, hidden the difference of the under storage systems, reduce the cost of migration .
 <br>d.
+Responsible for MMR, MMR is an internal IAAS for Duxiaoman's offline applications on Baidu Cloud.
-Responsible for Duxiaoman's offline infrastructure on Baidu Cloud, smoothly migrate 20+ PB storage and calculation jobs from Baidu IDC to Baidu Cloud.
+<br>e.
+Responsible for offline migration, smoothly migrate 20+ PB storage and calculation jobs from Baidu IDC to Baidu Cloud.

  - ***Baidu, Inc. Beijing, China.*** Research and Development engineer Intern in INF.
 March 2016 – November 2016
 <br>**Description:**